symfony-cmf/symfony-cmf-docs/bundles/routing_auto.rst

 ~~~~~~~~~~~~~~

 The content object provider will try and provide a path from an object provided by a designated method
 on the content document.
-For exmaple, if you have a `Post` class, which has a `getBlog` method, using
+For example, if you have a ``Post`` class, which has a ``getBlog`` method, using
-this provider you can tell the `Post` auto route to use the route of the blog as a base.
+this provider you can tell the ``Post`` auto route to use the route of the blog as a base.

-So basically, if your blog content has a path of `/this/is/my/blog` you can use this path as the base of your
+So basically, if your blog content has a path of ``/this/is/my/blog`` you can use this path as the base of your
-`Post` autoroute.
+``Post`` autoroute.

+This provider will not work if it is not the *first* provider in the builder unit chain.
+The provided path will
+always be absolute and so will always need to be declated in the **first builder unit**.
+If you declare it anywhere
+else an Exception will be raised.

 Example: